 It is a business-to-business model that helps businesses connect with their trading partners.
 This B2B relationship allows companies to find the best providers for their individual needs, ensuring long-term success because it can save time finding new suppliers or expanding into foreign markets.

-Examples of this would be Upwork – an online job search website where you can post your jobs and hire employees from around the world; TradeKey – which connects buyers directly with manufacturers in Asia; Alibaba – which connects traders/businesses worldwide.
+Examples would be Upwork – an online job search website where you can post your jobs and hire employees worldwide; TradeKey – which connects buyers directly with manufacturers in Asia; Alibaba – which connects traders/businesses worldwide.

 Upwork is an example of a direct connection B2B model.
 They receive a 7% cut of each transaction while connecting employers with freelancers, ensuring long-term success by providing more opportunities to make money while meeting individual needs.